2022 Team Reports

 Key Backups

 Last year, the Giants drafted Kadarius Toney in the first round and signed free agent Kenny Golladay to a 4-year, $72 million contract.
 Those moves were supposed to fix the receiving corps, but neither worked out as planned.
 The unit ranked dead last in the NFL with four receiving touchdowns and was 28th in catch rate (58.8%).
 Neither Golladay (37 catches, 0 touchdowns) nor Toney (39 catches, 0 touchdowns) earned their paydays.
 As if that weren't enough, veteran Sterling Shepard only played in seven games.
 The good news is Brian Daboll's system should do a better job at creating mismatches for the group.
 The bad news is Toney, Golladay, and Shepard are projected as the starters again.
 Golladay averaged 16.8 yards per catch in four seasons in Detroit and was a dynamic mismatch downfield.
 But as a Giant, he averaged just 14.1 yards per catch and caught less than half of his targets.
 There's a big difference between catching passes from Matthew Stafford and Daniel Jones.
 Toney has all the talent in the world but was more of a gadget player at the University of Florida.
-He'll need to tighten up his route-running to make Daboll and his staff happy, but he is off to a strong start in training camp.
+He'll need to tighten up his route-running to make Daboll and his staff happy, and also needs to prove his durability.

 Darius Slayton's role declined in Year 3, impacting his play.
 After logging 75% and 87% of snaps in his first two seasons, he only played 64% last year, and his reception total plummeted (26), as did his catch rate (44.8%).
-His roster spot may be in jeopardy following the selection of Wan'Dale Robinson in the second round of the draft.
-Robinson was a heralded recruit who struggled at Nebraska, but transferred to Kentucky and exploded with 104 receptions, 1,334 yards, and 7 touchdowns.
-Robinson is small (5-foot-8, 178 pounds) and projects as a slot receiver.
+Rookie Wan'Dale Robinson was a heralded recruit who struggled at Nebraska, but transferred to Kentucky and exploded with 104 receptions, 1,334 yards, and 7 touchdowns.
+He is small (5-foot-8, 178 pounds) and projects as a slot receiver.
 Like Toney, he's also capable of making plays off sweeps and as a ball-carrier.
 Robinson is already running with the starters, potentially as the slot receiver in place of Sterling Shepard.
-Shepard is talented, but his return from last year's Achilles injury remains nebulous.
+Shepard is talented, but his return from last year's Achilles injury clouds his role.

 Tight Ends